TheOdinProject/curriculum/README.md

 DONE Set up users index page to list all users and their projects, last login DONE Set up students link on navbar
-DONE Redo hiding signup stuff so option is required to show it
+DONE Redo hiding signup stuff so option is required to show it DONE Bundle update gems
+* ?
+HTML safe my inputs?

 BUG LIST:

 TESTS:
+DONE Fix tests for cal_events and login links
+DONE User unit tests
-* Events also have an event project list sent
-* signup is hidden from splash page
+DONE Events also have an event creator project list sent DONE signup is hidden from splash page
-* Fix tests for cal_events and login links
-* That profile page actually shows up
+DONE That profile page actually shows up
-* profile page displays at least one link, an about, and a project
-* profile page edit button only for logged in user
+DONE profile page displays at least one link, an about, and a project DONE profile page edit button only for logged in user
 * only logged in user can get to edit link
 * Only logged in user can access profile or edit pages
 * only current user can access edit page